Please read these Terms and Conditions carefully, they form an important part of the contract for the World Challenge Programme.

 12. ADDITIONAL INFORMATION ABOUT THE EXPEDITION

 12.1.
-World Challenge will organise the travel arrangements in relation to the Expedition and will provide one or more experienced person(s) to lead the Expedition (“Expedition Leader”) (as appropriate) to assist all of the Challengers and the School Leader (and any accompanying adults).
+World Challenge will organise the travel arrangements in relation to the Expedition and will provide one or more experienced person(s) to lead the Expedition (“Expedition Leader”) (as appropriate) to assist all of the Challengers and the expedition assistance (and any accompanying adults).

 12.2.
 Meals (breakfast, lunch and dinner) from the Agreed Point of Departure until the return to that point at the end of the Expedition, are included in the Price and all Challengers on the Programme will be given a set budget to manage as a group to source their own meals during this period.